Board of Directors

 Dr. Wilfred Johnson

-Dr. Johnson is an administrator at the University of Northern Iowa and directs the Classic Upward Bound Program, which is designed to assist high school students that are from under-representative populations with the college process.
+Dr. Johnson retired on April 1, 2020, as an administrator at the University of Northern Iowa.
+He directed the Classic Upward Bound Program, which is designed to assist high school students that are from under-representative populations with the college process.
 Dr. Johnson earned a Bachelor’s of Science in Political Science, a Master’s of Education and his doctorate in Higher Education Administration from the University of Northern Iowa.